usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-intro/step2/info.md

 &#127919; In this step you will ...

-* Inspect logs of USP Core Waap
+* Inspect logs of USP Core WAAP
-* Reconfigure the Core Waap instance
+* Reconfigure the USP Core WAAP instance
 * Check logs to verify false positive are gone

-### Inspect USP Core Waap logs
+### Inspect USP Core WAAP logs

 Let's have a look at the logs!